 I am a heavy smoker.
 It is more than 40 years since I dropped a cigarette end anywhere except in a proper receptacle.
 If I am far from receptacles, I dispose carefully of any burning ash and residual shreds of tobacco, then the filter goes into the plastic around the lower part of the cigarette packet or even into my “butt pocket”.

 No, they do not make my clothes smell, although that might depend on the brand and how carefully I remove the shreds of tobacco.
 For longer outings, I carry a portable ash-tray with lid – there are lots of options available, even a little plastic bag would do.
+These days, there are even start up companies producing pocket ashtray, I rather like these from Portuguese non profit Biataki.

 If dog-walkers are required to collect their dogs' waste, why not cigarette smokers?